wav3byte/wav3byte/README.md

-- 👋 Hi, My name is Pavel.
+- 👋 Hi, My name is Pavlo.
 - 👀 I’m interested in data, machine learning and AI.

 <!---